➥ Loading Saint Helena Island Info

 St Helena has its own legislature, empowered to make laws known as Ordinances.
 Many of the Ordinances enable an authority (usually the ‘Governor-in-Council’) to make detailed ‘secondary legislation’ in the form of Rules, Regulations, or Orders.
 These Ordinances, and their associated secondary legislation, are available on the Government of St Helena website.

 All of these local laws are made under the authority of St Helena’s Constitution, which is found in an Order in Council made under the Saint Helena Act, 1833.
-This is because, at present, ultimate legislative and executive authority for the Overseas Territories resides in the British Crown.
+This is because, at present, ultimate legislative and executive authority for the British Overseas Territories resides in the British Crown.
 The Constitution provides for a Legislature, an Executive, and a Judiciary; with specific measures to protect the independence of the Judiciary from the other two organs of Government.

 The Constitution sets out how St Helena is governed.
 This is described in detail on our page Government on St Helena so is not repeated here.